akhilreddygujju/instrument/README.md

 ## Overview

-This project focuses on the instrumentation of a three-phase 10MVA 66kV/13.8kV power transformer to monitor its input and output voltage, current, operating frequency, and power.
-Instrument transformers (potential and current transformers) are used to scale down the high voltage and current levels to be suitable for monitoring and control circuitry.
-The project adheres to the requirements outlined in the IECE 513 Energy Systems course at the University at Albany.
+This project details the instrumentation of a three-phase 10MVA 66kV/13.8kV power transformer, focusing on monitoring its input and output voltage, current, operating frequency, and power.
+Instrument transformers (potential and current transformers) are used to scale down high voltage and current levels for safe monitoring and control.
+This project was completed as part of the IECE 513 Energy Systems course at the University at Albany.

 ## Key Features

-* **Instrumentation of a 10MVA Transformer:** Detailed design for monitoring key parameters of a 66kV/13.8kV, Delta-Star, 60Hz power transformer.
+* **Instrumentation of a 10MVA Transformer:** Comprehensive design for monitoring key parameters of a 66kV/13.8kV, Delta-Star, 60Hz power transformer.
-* **Selection and Analysis of Instrument Transformers:** Proper ratings for CTs and PTs were selected to scale down voltage and current.
+* **Selection and Analysis of Instrument Transformers:** Selection of appropriate ratings for CTs and PTs to scale down voltage and current.
 * **Passive Component Specification:** Calculation of burden resistor values for interfacing with monitoring circuitry.
 * **Analog/Digital Circuitry Design:** Block diagram level description of circuitry for voltage, current, frequency, and power measurement.
 * **Component Identification:** Part number identification from component manufacturers for selected instrument transformer ratings.